Stage one: New hires in the program start in a Health Care Support Worker position and receive workplace training and orientation to their new role.

 After the interview process is completed, and you are hired for HCAP program, you will be required to attend a three (3) day orientation:

-- Day 3: In-person – PVP, completion of forms, mentor information, Learning Hub courses, Picture ID processing, Fraser Health email login information, expectations for school and mentor shifts.
+- Day 3: In-person – completion of forms, mentor information, Learning Hub courses, Picture ID processing, Fraser Health email login information, expectations for school and mentor shifts.

 Step four: Community health worker (CHW) mentor shifts